Iotic-Labs/iotics-tutorials-py/production_ready_examples/iotics-connector-example-follower/README.md

 # Follower Connector

-This module provides an example of a Follower Connector that searches for Sensor Twins with the purpose of receiving Feed's data about Temperature and Humidity.
-A Twin Follower is created for this purpose which waits for new data samples to be received.
+This module provides an example of a Follower Connector that searches for Sensor Twins with the goal of storing Feed's data about Temperature and Humidity into a Database.
+A Twin Follower is created which waits for new data samples to be received.
 Overall, this module demonstrates how a follower connector can interact with sensor twins, receive feed data, and process it accordingly.

-## data_processor.py

-Defines a **DataProcessor** class that simulates a data processor.
-It enables data received from a publisher twin and feed to be printed on the screen.

 ## follower_connector.py